Special Needs Provision

 I also work in the English department, helping students with their spelling, punctuation and grammar.
 I helped my last EAL learner gain a D in English GCSE and he had only been living in the UK 18 months.

 My name is Mrs Kent and I work as a teaching assistant here at RCS.
-My main role is to support pupils throughout school in various English and Literacy classes.
-In class my role of support varies to enable each pupil to achieve their full potential.
-Areas I focus on are; checking understanding,encouraging independence, help with punctuation and grammar and boosting confidence.
+My main focus is to support pupils throughout school in various English and Literacy classes.

 My name is Bev Jones, I am a Teaching Assistant whose main role is to support and care for the needs of our physically less able students.
 This includes managing physiotherapy sessions, overseeing any personal care, assessing any specialist equipment needs such as; pens, scissors, height adjustable chairs and cooking equipment.
 The aim is to enable and include all students to have equal access to written and practical learning tasks.